redis/redis-om-dotnet/README.md

 Let's see how!

-### Keys and Ids
+### 🔑 Keys and Ids

 #### ULIDs and strings

 Ids are unique per object, and are used as part of key generation for the primary index in Redis.
-You can define  The natively supported Id types in Redis OM are [ULIDs][ulid-url].
-You can bind the ULID so that Redis OM will generate to your objects by adding an Id field to your model, and explicitly decorating it with the `RedisIdField` attribute:
+The natively supported Id type in Redis OM is the [ULID][ulid-url].
+You can bind ids to your model, by explicitly decorating your Id field with the `RedisIdField` attribute:

 ```csharp
 [Document]